leandrocurioso/restify-x-request-id/README.md

-# Restneer X-Request-Id
+# Restify X-Request-Id
 ![alt Build](https://travis-ci.org/leandrocurioso/restneer-x-request-id.svg?branch=master)

-A middleware for restneer to add request id in response object.
+A middleware for restify to add request id in response object.

 The default behaviour is very simple, the middleware checks if there's an UUID in X-Request-Id in request header, if so just set the same header to response object.